marekboodt/Security-Scanning-Repo/DAST-README.md

           - HOST_PORT:CONTAINER_PORT  # e.g., 3000:3000 to expose on localhost:3000

     steps:
-      # Wait until the app is reachable to avoid scanning too early
+      # Wait until the app is reachable on localhost to avoid scanning too early
+      # If target is a public/staging URL rename localhost accordingly - https://your-env.example.com (optional set :PORT if not 80 or 443)
       - name: Wait for app to be ready
         run: |
           echo "Waiting for app to start..."
           for i in {1..30}; do
             if curl -s http://localhost:HOST_PORT > /dev/null; then
               echo "App is up!"
               exit 0
             fi